-What’s in it for kids: A fireworks display and a children’s play area.
+What’s in it for kids: A fireworks display on Saturday over the Cape Fear River, and a children’s play area.

 Bryan Richards is a food and travel writer who lives in Charlotte and recently added family travel writer to his credentials with the birth of his son.
 He’s also the author of The Wandering Gourmand, a culinary and craft beer travel blog.
-Janice Lewine is the associate editor at Carolina Parent.
+Michele Huggins is the editor of Charlotte Parent.